jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-07.md

 The convulsions following that cosmic event continued for some 800 million years, so that the Moon's makeup and surface finally took on their frozen shape some 3.2 billion years ago.

 The Sumerians, then, were right to depict the Moon as a celestial body in its own right.

-And, as we shall soon see, they also left us a text that explains and describes the cosmic catastrophe to which the NASA experts refer.
+They also left us a text that explains and describes the cosmic catastrophe to which the NASA experts refer.

+### Pluto

 The planet Pluto has been called "the enigma."
 While the orbits around the Sun of the other planets deviate only somewhat from a perfect circle, the deviation ("eccentricity") of Pluto is such that it has the most extended and elliptical orbit around the Sun.

 While the other planets orbit the Sun more or less within the same plane, Pluto is out of kilter by a whopping seventeen degrees.

 Because of these two unusual features of its orbit, Pluto is the only planet that cuts across the orbit of another planet, Neptune.

 In size, Pluto is indeed in the "satellite" class: Its diameter, 3,600 miles, is not much greater than that of Triton, a satellite of Neptune, or Titan, one of the 10 satellites of Saturn.
 Because of its unusual characteristics, it has been suggested that this "misfit" might have started its celestial life as a satellite that somehow escaped its master and went into orbit around the Sun on its own.

 This, as we shall soon see, is indeed what happened—according to the Sumerian texts.

-And now we reach the climax of our search for answers to primeval celestial
-events: the existence of the Twelfth Planet.
+And now we reach the climax of our search for answers to primeval celestial events: the existence of the Twelfth Planet.
 Astonishing as it may sound, our astronomers have been looking for evidence that indeed such a planet once existed between Mars and Jupiter.

 Toward the end of the eighteenth century, even before Neptune had been discovered, several astronomers demonstrated that "the planets were placed at certain distances from the Sun according to some definite law."

-The suggestion, which came to be known as Bode's Law, convinced astronomers that a planet ought to revolve in a place where hitherto no planet had been known to exist—that is, between the orbits of Mars and Jupiter.
+The suggestion, which came to be known as Bode's Law, convinced astronomers that a planet should revolve in a place where hitherto no planet had been known to exist—that is, between the orbits of Mars and Jupiter.

 Spurred by these mathematical calculations, astronomers began to scan the skies in the indicated zone for the "missing planet."

 On the first day of the nineteenth century, the Italian astronomer Giuseppe Piazzi discovered at the exact indicated distance a very small planet (485 miles across), which he named Ceres.

 By 1804 the number of asteroids ("small planets") found there rose to four; to date, nearly 3,000 asteroids have been counted orbiting the Sun in what is now called the asteroid belt.
 Beyond any doubt, this is the debris of a planet that had shattered to pieces.
 Russian astronomers have named it Phayton ("chariot").